 - Proof of car insurance if you’ll be driving

-- Contact information for your recruiter and staffing company
+- Contact information for your recruiter and travel nursing company

 - Address, contact and other details for your lodging